 Pricing: Team = $39/month/user, Business = $69/month/user, Pro = $129/month/user.
 Free Trial is available

 Best for independent sales reps looking to improve their day-to-day, but don’t need team management solutions.

 Another option in mapping tools is Badger Maps.
 This field sales management tool combines Google Maps, your Salesforce CRM data, route optimization, schedule planning, lead generation, and more into one application.

 You can automate many of the daily sales activities and view territory information and sales data visually on maps.
 This cloud-based software is mobile-friendly and helps empower reps in the field to improve their efficiency and sales productivity.

 Pricing: Business = $49/month/user, Enterprise = $95/month/user.
 Free Trial is available

-Best for sales teams who are looking for a more economic mapping solution with a great integration with Salesforce, but are okay with limited capabilities
+Best for sales teams who are looking for a more economic mapping solution with a great integration to Salesforce, but are okay with limited capabilities.

-Pricing: $45/month/user, Enterprise = Contact For Pricing.
+Pricing: $55/month/user, Enterprise = Contact For Pricing.
 Free Trial is available

 Utilizing Mapping Tools To Optimize Your Salesforce

 By now, you know how important territory mapping and data visualization are.
 As you can see, there are a variety of tools available that allow you to integrate both of those things with your Salesforce CRM.